Top of the page

 Imaging of PGLs is the mainstay of diagnosis; the initial evaluation includes computed tomography (CT) of the neck and chest.
 Magnetic resonance imaging (MRI) also has utility for the head and neck.
 PGLs typically appear homogeneous with intense enhancement after administration of intravenous contrast.
 MRI may also be used to distinguish the tumor from adjacent vascular and skeletal structures.
 On T2-weighted images, a tumor that is larger than 2 cm is likely to display a classic "salt and pepper" appearance, a reflection of scattered areas of signal void mingled with areas of high signal intensity from increased vascularity.

 Imaging of PHEOs usually consists of a dedicated CT of the adrenal gland.
 When biochemical screening in an individual who has or is at risk of multiple endocrine neoplasia type 2 (MEN2) suggests PHEO, localization studies, such as MRI or CT, can be performed.
-Confirmation of the diagnosis can be made using 131 I-MIBG scintigraphy or PET imaging.[26,27,28,29]
+Confirmation of the diagnosis can be made using iodine I 131-MIBG scintigraphy or PET imaging.[27,28,29,30]

 A significant proportion of individuals presenting with apparently sporadic PHEO or PGL are carriers of germline pathogenic variants.
-Up to 33% of patients with apparently sporadic PHEO, and up to 40% of patients with apparently sporadic PGLs, actually have a recognizable germline pathogenic variant in one of the known PGL/PHEO susceptibility genes.[14,30,31,32,33,34] One study found that in individuals with a single tumor and a negative family history, the likelihood of an inherited pathogenic variant was 11.6%, whereas other groups detected pathogenic variants in 41% of such patients.[34,35] For example, even among carriers of SDHB pathogenic variants, there is low penetrance and delayed onset of disease, which may further obscure the hereditary nature of the disease.
+Up to 33% of patients with apparently sporadic PHEO, and up to 40% of patients with apparently sporadic PGLs, actually have a recognizable germline pathogenic variant in one of the known PGL/PHEO susceptibility genes.[14,31,32,33,34,35] One study found that in individuals with a single tumor and a negative family history, the likelihood of an inherited pathogenic variant was 11.6%, whereas other groups detected pathogenic variants in 41% of such patients.[35,36] In a retrospective review of 55 patients younger than 21 years who had PGL/PHEO and were referred to the National Cancer Institute, 80% of patients had a germline pathogenic variant.
+(Refer to the Pheochromocytoma and Paraganglioma section in the PDQ summary on Unusual Cancers of Childhood Treatment for more information about PGL/PHEO in children.)
+For example, even among carriers of SDHB pathogenic variants, there is low penetrance and delayed onset of disease, which may further obscure the hereditary nature of the disease.
 As such, all patients with PHEO or PGL, even those with apparently sporadic tumors, may be considered for genetic testing because of the high frequency of pathogenic variants associated with these conditions.

-Genetic testing for hereditary PHEO and PGL syndromes is largely based on published algorithms, whereby testing is performed stepwise based on factors such as tumor type and location, age at diagnosis, family history, and presence of malignancy.[14,46,47] This approach has allowed for cost-effective, targeted testing based on clinical features.
+Genetic testing for hereditary PHEO and PGL syndromes is largely based on published algorithms, whereby testing is performed stepwise on the basis of factors such as tumor type and location, age at diagnosis, family history, and presence of malignancy.[14,48,49] This approach has allowed for cost-effective, targeted testing on the basis of clinical features.
 Within the last several years, however, next-generation sequencing (NGS) technology has led to a dramatic decrease in the cost of genetic testing, and testing for pathogenic variants in 10 to 30 genes for the same cost of testing two or three genes is now possible.
 These tests may be more appropriate for individuals and families who have an atypical presentation or overlapping clinical features.
 If the cost associated with multigene testing panels continues to decrease, the testing algorithms may soon be obsolete for PGL and PHEO.
 A recent series analyzed 85 PGL and PHEO samples using an NGS panel test for the ten known PGL susceptibility genes and showed a sensitivity of 98.7%.

 In FPGL/PHEO, the type and location of tumors, age at onset, and lifetime penetrance vary depending on the genetic variant.
 While these correlations can help guide genetic testing and screening decisions, caution must be used given the high degree of variability seen in this condition.
 FPGL/PHEO syndromes are among the rare inherited diseases in which genomic imprinting occurs.
 For example, the SDHD pathogenic variant is normally not activated when inherited from the mother, and the risk of FPGL/PHEO syndromes is not increased.
 However, the pathogenic variant is turned on when the gene is inherited from the father, and the risk is increased.